bjzelvelder/GABBI/README.md

 parallel -j 80 cons {} ::: capture/* > cons.GABBI.log
 ```

-Resulting assemblies can now be merged between all individuals to get one file per marker.
+Resulting assemblies can then be merged across all taxa to produce one file per marker:

 ```
 transfer() {